KaiNorberg/PatchworkOS/README.md

 <ins>**2.
 Building Patchwork**</ins>

-In order to build Patchwork you will need to use either Linux or WSL.
-You will also need to have Make, mtools, NASM and GCC installed, it is also possible to use clang by just editing the Makefile.
+In order to build Patchwork you will need to use either Linux or if you insist WSL.
+You will also need to have Make, NASM and GCC installed, it is also possible to use clang by just editing the Makefile.

 After everything is installed simply run ```make setup all```.
 You should then find a .img file in the bin directory.